cirrusflyer275ds/ctx-eor-site/docs/recruiting/smart-recruiting.md

 # Smart Recruiting Overview

-This section introduces the CTX-EOR Smart Recruiting system.
+This section introduces the Hireway Smart Recruiting system.
 Built on government datasets and AI models, this platform enables highly customized recruitment advertising, job targeting, and candidate screening.

 ---